 Everyone asks for CoolSculpting

 The leading brand name in body contouring is CoolSculpting.
-“It’s the 800-pound gorilla in the room that everyone knows about because they have the greatest marketing budget,” Shah said.
+“It’s the 800-pound gorilla in the room that everyone knows about because they have the greatest marketing budget,” Shah says.
 “It’s definitely one option, but there are a number of others.”

 CoolSculpting is best for patients who are around their ideal weight and want to get rid of loose skin caused by significant weight loss or aging, Nazarian says.
 In her practice, often patients will come in asking for CoolSculpting.
 But if they’re not good candidates for it, Nazarian might steer them toward procedures likely to produce better results, such as a combination of liposuction to remove fat and a radiofrequency technique such as BodyTite to firm up so-called problem areas.

-Despite these limitations, CoolSculpting is more popular than ever, says Jacob D. Steiger, a plastic surgeon in Boca Raton, Florida.
+Despite these limitations, CoolSculpting is more popular than ever, says Dr. Jacob D. Steiger, a plastic surgeon in Boca Raton, Florida.
 First approved in 2010, CoolSculpting has been around longer and been subject to more research than comparable procedures.
 The devices used to perform the treatments have also continually improved, Steiger says.
 CoolSculpting was first geared toward people who essentially had the bodies they wanted, aside from stubborn bulges.
 But market expansion came with an increased demand for fat reduction from people without fitspo-model physiques.
 So the company started marketing to them too.

-“Theoretically, you can treat your entire body with CoolSculpting,” he said, “but it would easily end up costing around $10,000, or much more than liposuction,” the average cost of which is about $3,300.
+“Theoretically, you can treat your entire body with CoolSculpting,” he says, “but it would easily end up costing around $10,000, or much more than liposuction,” the average cost of which is about $3,300.
 Plus, patients won’t see results from CoolSculpting until the body disposes of its dead fat cells, which takes at least six months.

 CoolSculpting is a somewhat hands-off procedure to perform; it uses applicators that are attached to the skin and monitored by machine.
 Radiofrequency procedures like TruSculpt, however, require doctors to maneuver handheld devices.
 As a result, they’re more labor-intensive but also more precise, Shah says.

-Like CoolSculpting, Shah said, “Radiofrequency is not for people with obesity.
+Like CoolSculpting, Shah says, “Radiofrequency is not for people with obesity.
 Although it’s used on pretty much anybody, that’s not the way it should be done.
 It’s meant to achieve small volume losses in patients who are fairly fit.”